50C4L/portal-cpp-opengl/README.md

 Currently it's only tested on Windows only with VS2022.

 # Controls
-WASD to move, mouse to look, and press E to launch a cube
+WASD to move, mouse to look, and press E to launch a cube.
+Left mouse click to spawn blue portal, Right mouse click to spawn yellow portal

 # Dependencies
 All thirdparty dependencies are included in the `thirdparty` directory.
 Please note that they are uploaded for convenient compilation for others.